IBM/opensource-ai-workshop/docs/lab-4/README.md

 1. Who you are and what your expertise is.
 2. Why a hiring manager should consider you for a new role.

-A sample resume is provided below, but you could even use your own if you have it saved locally! *You could even ask the model to generate a short resume for you to use.*
+A sample resume is provided below, but use your own if you have it saved locally! *You could even ask the model to generate a short resume for you to use.*

 ```
 Name: Jordan Rivera